escalepion/meteor-reservation/readme.md

-# Boilerplate of meteor project.
+# Meteor project

-Basic meteor and react setups.
+A meteor project that you can make reservations in a selected day.